Helsinki-NLP/OPUS-CAT/editrules.md

   <img src="./images/editrules31.png?raw=true" alt="drawing" width="100%"/>

 Capturing groups capture the part of the source text that they match.
-For instance, since the first capturing group matches the letter sequence _mal_ in the test sentence above, the capturing will capture _mal_.
+For instance, since the first capturing group matches the letter sequence _mal_ in the test sentence above, the capturing group will capture _mal_.
 The captured text can be accessed during the replacement phase by using a capturing group reference in the replacement field.
 Capturing groups can always be referred to by their index: the text captured by the first capturing group can be accessed by adding _$1_ in the replacement field, and the text captured by the second capturing group by adding _$2_.
 Here's how we can use these capturing group references in the hyphen removal rule:

   <img src="./images/editrules32.png?raw=true" alt="drawing" width="100%"/>

 The capturing groups of the rule pattern capture the letter sequences in the incorrectly hyphenated word, and the replacement _$1$2_ reconstructs the word without the hyphen.

-#### Changing the character case of text matched by capturing groups
+#### <a name="case_conversion"></a>6.2 Changing the character case of text matched by capturing groups

 The regular expressions in the OPUS-MT Engine contain some extensions to the .NET regular expression language.
 One of these is the possibility to convert the text matched by capturing group into lower or upper case.
 The case of the letters in a capturing group can be converted by adding _L_ (for lower case), _U_ (for upper case), or _C_ (for upper-case first letter) after the dollar sign but before the index.
 Let's say for instance that the source text contains sentences that are written in ALL CAPS, i.e. just using upper case letters.
 This may degrade the quality of the machine translation, so it makes sense to convert the source sentence to lower case before machine translating it.
 This can be done with the following rule: